 - 3. Your book talks about mark-and-sweep garbage collection.
 A completely different approach is known as stop-and-copy garbage collection.
 In this approach, the heap memory is divided in half into the "working memory" and the "free memory".
 The program always uses just the working memory.
 When the program runs out of memory, it stops and garbage collection is invoked.
 As the garbage collector traverses the graph of nodes reachable from the root nodes (i.e., the non-garbage), it copies each reachable node to the free memory, placing the nodes sequentially in the free memory in the order in which they are traversed.
 By means of mechanisms that are not important here, each node is copied only once, and all the pointers between the reachable nodes are updated appropriately.
 Then, the garbage collector simply starts treating the free memory as the working memory and vice versa, essentially throwing away all the unreachable nodes en masse.
 One often finds that stop-and-copy greatly increases cache hit rates, especially for pointer-based data structures such as lists, trees, and graphs.
-Why?
-Think about what this process does for locality. - 4.
+Why? - 4.
 Traceroute (/bin/traceroute) lets you trace the route which your packets take from source to destination.
 Ping (/usr/bin/ping) lets you measure the round-trip latency to a host.
 Dig (/usr/bin/dig) and whois (installed on some systems, also available via the web) let you find detailed information about DNS names.
 Try these commands out. (a) Pick three of your favorite web sites, or other destinations, and then run dig, whois, ping, and traceroute on them.
 Hand in the results. (b) Try to find a destination site that you think is very close to you, and one that you think is very far from you.
 Run traceroute and ping to them.
 How close are they, really?
 (Consider the speed of light). (c) determine the bandwidth and latency of your network connection.
 You can do this by searching for "speed test" in google.
 Document this. - 5.
 The read() and write() system calls are designed for byte streams.
 You can also use them with packet-oriented communication, for example with UDP (the Unreliable Datagram Protocol).
 In UDP, each write() call sends a packet.
 However, packets have a minimum and a maximum size (they cannot be either "too small" or "too big").
 If a write() is too small or too large, this not an error.
-Instead, the system sends a packet in any case.
-What is in the packet if the write() is too large? - 6.
-(NO HANDIN AND NOT REQUIRED).
-Download and install the tool Wireshark (https://www.wireshark.org) on your computer.
-Wireshark will allow you to observe the packets on the local network (WiFi, for example) that your computer can see (not just your own packets).
-Use it to get a sense of the kinds of packets and rates of packets in your network.
-Wireshark is a "Packet Sniffer", which a kind of tool used to debug networks and network protocols, and also for attacks.
-The output you see may give you some idea of why encryption of data (like in https or ssh) is so important. - 7.
-(NO HANDIN AND NOT REQUIRED).
-Use a tool like speedtest.net to measure the performance of your Internet connection, terms of both bandwidth and latency.
+Instead, the system sends a packet containing some or all of the data being written.
+What is in the packet if the write() is too small or too large? - 6.
+Exceptional control flow invokes the kernel.
+Consider interrupts (exceptions due to external events).
+On your computer of choice, figure out how to determine the interrupt rate (e.g. using powermetrics on MacOS, /proc/interrupts on Linux, Performance Monitor on Windows, ...), and document what it is, both when the computer is idle and when it is busy. - 7.
+Run the equivalent of the Linux top/htop commands on your computer (e.g. activity monitor on mac, task manager on windows).
+Document what you see.
+How many processes and threads is your computer typically running?
+What percentage of the time is spent in user code, kernel code, or idle?

-1If you see the term "undefined" in a specification or manual, be aware that it is the committee-speak way of saying "all hell may break loose if you do this."
+&lt;sup>1If you see the term "undefined" in a specification or manual, be aware that it is the committee-speak way of saying "all hell may break loose if you do this."